-We have some exciting things planned for the coming year.
+We will have some exciting things planned for the coming year – stay tuned !

 Rozzie and the Orchestra |has been postponed till later in the year.
 We will notify when the event is re-scheduled.
 Current ticket sales have been suspended and purchased tickets are in the process of being refunded.